andyblarblar/documentinator/README.md

 # Behold, the Documentinator!

-Documentinator (aka docTor or doctor) is a Ros2 documentation generator and linter.
+Documentinator (aka docTor or doctor) is a Ros2 documentation generator.
 It takes well-defined and enforced config files and produces common node documentation in order to ease the burden of managing documentation style and copying.
-It can also (sometime, WIP) lint the source files mentioned in the config file to ensure that the documentation is up-to-date.

 To install doctor, first [install rust](https://www.rust-lang.org/learn/get-started), then run: ``cargo install documentinator``.
 Doctor should now be on your path.
 Just run this command again to update when possible.